cvarma2311/workflow-automation-stack/ansible_swarm_setup/HOW_TO_RUN.md

    # For the server
     docker service ps prefect_stack_prefect-server

-   # For the agent
+   # For the worker
-    docker service ps prefect_stack_prefect-agent
+    docker service ps prefect_stack_prefect-worker

    # For the database
     docker service ps prefect_stack_postgres